gaieges/docker-logstash/README.md

+This is a fork of the Logstash image by [pblittle](https://registry.hub.docker.com/u/pblittle/docker-logstash/).
+The only different being that I exposed port 7000.

 This is a logstash (1.4.2) image that is configurable to run using either the embedded elasticsearch or an elasticsearch node running in a separate container.

 To fetch and start a container running logstash (1.4.2), elasticsearch (1.1.1) and Kibana 3 (3.0.1), simply: